-- E. Required Federal DBE Forms - 1.
-EPA Form 6100-3 DBE Subcontractor Performance Form
+E. Required Federal DBE Forms

+- 1. EPA Form 6100-3 DBE Subcontractor Performance Form

-Contractor represents that it has submitted the Form 6100-3 to all of its Subcontractors, all of its Subcontractors have completed the form, and that Contractor submitted such completed forms to Recipient with its bid submission.
+Contractor represents that it has submitted the Form 6100-3 to all of its Subcontractors, all of its

-- EPA Form 6100-4 DBE Subcontractor Utilization Form Contractor represents that it has completed the Form 6100-4 and submitted such completed form to Recipient with its bid submission. - 3.
-EPA Form 6100-2 DBE Subcontractor Participation Form Contractor represents that it has distributed a Form 6100-2 to its MWBE Subcontractors for completion prior to execution of this Contract. - F. Liquidated Damages MWBE Participation -
+Subcontractors have completed the form, and that Contractor submitted such completed forms to Recipient. - Subcontractors have completed the form, and that Contractor submitted such completed forms to Recipient with its bid submission. - 2.
+EPA Form 6100-4 DBE Subcontractor Utilization Form Contractor represents that it has completed the Form 6100-4 and submitted such completed form to Recipient with its bid submission. - 3.
+EPA Form 6100-2 DBE Subcontractor Participation FormContractor represents that it has distributed a Form 6100-2 to its MWBE Subcontractors for completion prior to execution of this Contract.

+F. Liquidated Damages - MWBE Participation -